 A one-pot meal, like this updated New England Dinner, provides more food and fewer calories than the traditional corned beef version.
 It's a great way to pay tribute to New England this time of year.

-More from our magazine: The Accidental Soup
+More from our magazine: From Venice, A Feast For The Holidays

 Fitter, Leaner New England Dinner